HackerSpace-PESU/Interactive-Chatbot-cum-Assistant-/README.md

 # Flask Voice Enabled Chatbot and System Automator
+ Our idea was to make a voice-enabled hands-free desktop experience which could help with saving time in accessing the frequented tasks of a user .
- This is a utilitarian app based on the idea of automating the basic functionings of a regular user with the help of Google Speech Recognition API , and enacts a few preset commands along with a retrieval based chatbot using a dataset combining custom bot conversations , movie dialogues and a legal advisory dataset .
+ We also included a retrieval based chatbot with the help of a dataset consisted of custom follow-up conversations to create a huma-like experience .

+You can input 'help me' in order to know what all it can do for you .